VMBlakelock/saute-and-skewers-greekfood/README.md

 ### Surface

+With a great brand design, traditional Greek color, images and positive text it is anticipated that the user would feel positive and maybe daydream to another world.

-Colors and fonts where important to the website to promote a xxxxx, tempting, feel good reaction.
+Therefore colours and fonts where important to promote a traditional, tempting, feel good reaction.
-The site's "xxxxx" colors of blues and whites where chosen to enhance this feeling.
+The site's "sea and sky" colors of blues and "authentic clean building" whites where chosen to enhance this feeling.

-Users will see that Saute & Skewers..... is aiming for a luxurious look.
-The Hero image provides that instant attraction on site opening.
+Users will see that Saute & Skewers is aiming for a affluent look.
+The carousel images and the simplistic design provides that instant attraction on site opening.

 <hr>